Jehanian

-It is one of four Sub-divisions of Khanewal district.
-Previously known as Jahanian Mandi.
-It is a small city surrounded by villages.
-The city Jahanian is the headquarter of tehsil Jahanian.
+Jahanian city is the headquarter of Jahanian Tehsil, one of four sub-divisions of Khanewal district.
+Previously known as Jahanian Mandi, it is a small city surrounded by villages.
 Most of the area consists of agriculture land.
 It is 30 minutes drive from Dokota (28 km) and 45 minutes drive from Multan (42 km).
 The town is located at the crossroads of the Khanewal–Lodhran National Highway (N-5A), and the Multan–Delhi Grand Trunk Road.
 It is situated at 416 feet above sea level.
 Tehsil Jahanian is situated at a point where district Vehari, Khanewal, Lodhran and Multan adjoin as follows.